vtan05/Anytop_fork/README.md

 ## Update Notice

+📢 September 25, 2025 – Important bug fix related to dataset preprocessing and handling unseen motions.
+If you are working with either, please pull the latest commits and rerun the preprocessing procedure.
 📢 June 2, 2025 – Blender visualization script released.
 📢 May 31, 2025 – Inpainting editing and Evaluation code uploaded.
 📢 April 27, 2025 – New models uploaded (minor bug fix) — Update your model paths.